Text Analytics: 5 Examples To Open Your Eyes to Your Own Opportunities

 This approach provided significantly better results than the data alone offered.
 Researchers can save many lives when they can quickly understand the relationships and the causes by having the text data available.

 Human trafficking affects over 40 million people each year.
-It is a sad crime that reaches vulnerable populations, such as children.
+It is a devastating crime that reaches vulnerable populations, such as children.
 Many have a strong desire to see this crime stopped.
 One of those is Tom Sabo, who was very disturbed by this issue after attending a human trafficking symposium.
 He wanted to put his text mining skills into action.

 Using text analytics and AI, he was able to create useful models that law enforcement could use.
 One model pulled together several text-based data sources: police reports, newspaper articles, recent prosecutions, and a shady classified advertising website.
 The goal was to find relevant patterns in the text that Sabo could then incorporate into a predictive analytics model.